mabafaba/classifyshelters/README.md

 it's a bit messy as I was just playing around but..
 ### /unet_samples.R: some R code to get the training images in the right format.
 There's more R scripts to make them from the raw geodata but it's on my work pc so don't have it here.
 ### \*.h5: saved model weights
 ### /raw/train: training data set.
-At the moment just a few thousand for testing if the code runs at all.
+At the moment just a few thousand for testing if the code runs at all. */raw/ zipped to fit on github*
 #### input: 0000_sample.bmp
 #### labels: 0000_mask.bmp
 ### /preds: target directory for predicted labels. check out the predicted label from the last time I ran the model (also contains input image and real labels for comparison)